 In-text citations should include the last name of the author(s), the year of publication, and page numbers (when quoting directly from a work or referring to specific passages).
 If the author’s name is in the text, follow it with the publication year in parentheses.
 Example: "…in a study by Binder (2010)."
 If the author’s name is not in the text, enclose the last name and publication year in parentheses.
 Example: "...whenever it occurred (Bills 2004)."
 Pagination follows the year of publication after a colon, with no space between the colon and the page number.
 Example: "...according to Fomby (2005:71)."
 Give both last names for joint authors.
 Example: "... based on prior evidence (Grodsky and Muller 2009)."
 If a work has three authors, cite all three last names in the first citation in the text; thereafter, use et al. in the citation.
 If a work has more than three authors, use et al. throughout.
 Example: "...obtained the same results (Liebler, Ruggles, and Fitch 2007; Hauser et al. 2008).
 However, ...
 (Liebler et al. 2007)."
 Separate a series of references with semicolons, and list the series in alphabetical or date order (but be consistent throughout the manuscript).
 Example: "…for more information (Park 2006; Schofer 2009)."

 2. Research Ethics Statement.
 Manuscripts submitted for publication in SOE must contain a statement affirming that all research on human subjects has been approved by an appropriate ethics committee (e.g., an IRB) and has therefore been performed in a way that is consistent with the ethical standards articulated in the 1964 Declaration of Helsinki and its subsequent amendments and Section 12 (“Informed Consent”) of the ASA’s Code of Ethics.
 In particular, the statement should either (a) note—when appropriate and necessary—that all human subjects gave their informed consent prior to their participation in the research and that adequate steps were taken to protect participants’ confidentiality or (b) explain why such steps were inappropriate or unnecessary (e.g., because the research does not constitute human subjects research).
 These statements should be contained in a separate section—labeled “Research Ethics”—appearing immediately before the reference list.
+These statements should not specifically reference the author's institution.
 The Editor reserves the right to reject manuscripts that do not comply with these requirements.

 3. Endnotes.
 Endnotes should be used sparingly, and should be brief.
 They should be numbered in the text consecutively using superscript Arabic numerals; be double-spaced and in the same font style and size as the rest of the manuscript; and appear in a separate section labelled “Endnotes.”